NeoManD10/NeoManD10/README.md

 I have been using Linux as my main operating system for two and a half years, which has allowed me to develop a good foundation in system administration and the use of command line tools.
-My goal is to continue growing in the computing field, especially in areas related to IT infrastructure, programming and the cloud.
-I aspire to develop skills that allow me to face complex challenges in the field of software engineering and systems administration.
+My goal is to continue growing in the computing field, Especially in areas such as cybersecurity or data science.